 Front End Surges Downhill or During Acceleration Out of Corner -

 The front suspension is too soft.

-- Increase the compression damping or rebound damping.

-- Increase the air pressure.

-- Increase the fork oil amount.
+- Increase the compression damping or rebound damping. - Increase the fork oil amount. - Use an optional harder spring, or increase the spring preload.

 Front End "Knifes" or Oversteers in Turns (Tends to Turn Inward) -